daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

     3,26.14,26.27,26.13,26.21,89148
     4,26.01,26.15,26.01,26.135,36535

-Lines that start with an ``a`` character include an absolute timestamp value.
+Lines starting with an ``a`` character include an absolute timestamp value.
-Otherwise, the timestamp field value is an offset and must be added to timestamp value in the last previous absolute timestamp line.
+Otherwise, the timestamp field value is an offset and has to be added to the timestamp value in the last previous absolute timestamp line to get the absolute timestamp for the given line.

-The following Awk script truncates the header block and folds the timestamp offsets into absolute timestamp values.
+This Awk script truncates the header block and folds the timestamp offsets into absolute timestamp values.

 .. sourcecode:: bash